Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 - Every morning at 09:00

-##### Lunchtime presentation
+##### After Lunch Event

-_handled by Kii_
+_handled by TBC_
-This is where we exercise our presentation muscle, one recruit prepares a 5 minute presentation about something tech related - what you’ve learnt, something you’re working on or any resources that you think might be useful.
-There is a [Schedule][ https://docs.google.com/spreadsheets/d/1zovv2tfk14iwyapa-htabexrja3gymp9sm4wpglr0qs/edit?usp=sharing] that specifies who will present on which day.
+This is a daily compulsary after lunch event.
+There are a variety of events we will be doing with you in orer to improve your coding, interpersonal and presentation skills .
+There is a [Schedule] (https://docs.google.com/spreadsheets/d/1zovv2tfk14iwyapa-htabexrja3gymp9sm4wpglr0qs/edit?usp=sharing) that specifies who will present on which day.

 - Everyday after lunch at 13:30